awsdocs/aws-java-developer-guide/doc_source/examples-iam-users.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-iam:`complete example <CreateUser.java>`.
+See the :sdk-examples-java-iam:`complete example <CreateUser.java>` on GitHub.

 Listing Users